archethic-foundation/archethic-docs/docs/learn/transaction_chain.md

    - Code: Defines the smart contract code to be interpreted by the node.
 More details on [Smart-Contracts](/build/smart-contracts) section.
    - Ledger: Defines several types of ledger operations
       - UCO: for the cryptocurrency transfers
-      - NFT: for non-financial transactions (intended for P2P uses - as tokens, loyalties, etc.)
+      - Token: for non-financial transactions (intended for P2P uses - as tokens, loyalties, etc.)
-      - Stock: to manage inventory of items (Will be available soon)
    - Ownerships: Define some cryptographic authorizations and delegations
       - Authorized keys: list of authorized keys to be able to decrypt secrets
       - Secrets: Encrypted contents which can be decrypted by the authorized keys